 Residents are required to maintain a safe and nuisance free lawn.
-Lawns must not exceed one foot in height; certain noxious weeds (Canada Thistle, Leafing Spurge and Field Bindweed, Quack Grass, Sow Thistle, Ragweed, Poison Ivy, Poison Oak and Golden Rod) are not to be found at all.
+Lawns must not exceed eight inches in height; certain noxious weeds (Canada Thistle, Leafing Spurge and Field Bindweed, Quack Grass, Sow Thistle, Ragweed, Poison Ivy, Poison Oak and Golden Rod) are not to be found at all.
 Standing water, debris fields, etc., which can harbor vermin or promote the growth of mosquitoes are to be eliminated.
 Persons harboring such hazards will be given notice and afforded a brief period of time to clean up the area.

-The Public Works Department is responsible for lawn care standards enforcement and may be reached at 982-8503.
+The Public Works Department is responsible for lawn care standards enforcement and may be reached at 920-982-8503.

 In the event of a severe storm, the City will pick up brush, tree limbs, etc. Cut these into manageable sized pieces and leave on the terrace area by (not in) the street.